eliranwong/biblemateweb/package/biblemategui/README.md

-# BibleMate AI Web
+# BibleMate AI GUI

-BibleMate AI Web Application - Web UI
+BibleMate AI Web Application - Web GUI

 BibleMate AI Web Version is designed to combine the most valuable features from the following two projects into a single, unified web interface: